Walnut Creek School Secession Slapped as Discriminatory

 Teachers, who recently received a nice salary bump from the district, have been vocal opponents of the split.
 They acknowledge district accountability problems in the past, but say the school has been improving with the help of Nellie Meyer, a new superintendent.
 A split would be bad for everyone, they allege.

-“Our most vulnerable students are at risk,” said Northgate High School social studies teacher Meg Honey.
+“Our most vulnerable students are at risk,” said Northgate teacher Meg Honey.
 “If we move into a new district, there is no guarantee that these specialized programs will exist in these feeder schools.”

 “Those schools were deliberately excluded from this brand new district,” Honey said.
 “As an educator of social studies and a parent of young children, it would be impossible for me to remain in a district that is so exclusive of students who demographically are very different from the rest of the district.”